Fujinon XC 16-50mm f/3.5-5.6 OIS

 In our handling of the Fuji 16-50mm, the autofocusing performance was excellent.
 The lens focused very quickly, taking well under a second to rack from minimum focus distance to infinity thanks to an electrical "high-precision stepper motor."
 Of course, there is also manual focusing with a focus-by-wire system, and as such, the smoothly rotating focus ring has no stops at either end.
 There is also no focus distance window on this lens, with the information about focusing displayed via the camera.

-The 16-50mm kit lens isn't great for macro photography, offering just 0.15x magnification at 50mm, and the minimum close-focusing distance at 16mm is a fairly long 11.8 inches.
+The 16-50mm kit lens isn't great for macro photography, offering just 0.15x (1:6.7) maximum reproduction ratio at 50mm at a minimum focusing distance of 40cm / 15.7 inches, and the minimum focusing distance at 16mm is still a fairly long 30cm / 11.8 inches.

 Build Quality and Handling